Ezi Magbegor

-Eziyoda "Ezi" Magbegor (born 13 August 1999) is an Australian professional basketball player for the Melbourne Boomers of the Women's National Basketball League and the Seattle Storm of the Women’s National Basketball Association.

-Magbegor was a member of the Australian Women's basketball team (Opals) at the 2020 Tokyo Olympics.
-The Opals were eliminated after losing to the USA in the quarterfinals.
+Eziyoda Magbegor (born 13 August 1999) is an Australian professional basketball player for the Seattle Storm of the Women's National Basketball Association (WNBA) and for the Hive of Unrivaled.
+Magbegor was a member of the Australian women's basketball team (Opals) at the 2020 Tokyo Olympics, where the Opals were eliminated after losing to the USA in the quarterfinals.
+At the 2024 Summer Olympics she earned a bronze medal with the Australian team.